akhodakivskiy/VimFx/documentation/questions-and-answers.md

 the beginning, and your new shortcut should work fine.

 [`<force>`]: shortcuts.md#force

+## Going back/forward doesn’t work!

+Pressing `H` is like hitting the back button.
+Use `L` for the forward button.

+`[` clicks the link labeled “Previous” on the page, and `]` the link labeled “Next.”
+(See also [“Previous”/“Next” link patterns].)

+[“Previous”/“Next” link patterns]: options.md#previousnext-link-patterns

 ## Can I search in the Keyboard Shortcuts help dialog?